dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 Validation in the Domain Layer is mainly connected to ValueObjects.

 Errors, that occur when in-domain validation fails, need to be explicitly handled.
-This is done by "Validator" that is defined in .Infrastructure
+This is done by "Validator" that is defined in .Infrastructure project.

 We can examine handling the in-domain validation in for instance "CreateProductCommandHandler.Handle"